SilverClawsNg/OutScribed/README.md

 * Verification tokens cannot be sent to the same IpAddress within a 10 minutes span
 * Life span of a verification token is 10 minutes

 ### 3.4 Commands Summary
-* SendToken : Creates account, Sends generated token to user
+* SendToken <!-- Creates account, Sends generated token to user --!>
-* ResendToken : Regeneartes a token and sends to user
+* ResendToken <!-- Regeneartes a token and sends to user --!>
-* VerifyToken : Verifies token on file
+* VerifyToken <!-- Verifies token on file --!>

 ### 3.5 SendToken
 * Creates a new temporary account, generates and returns a verification token

 #### 3.5.1 Request
-* EmailAddress (string): Email address from user
+* EmailAddress (string) <!-- Email address from user --!>
-* IpAddress (string): From HttpRequest
+* IpAddress (string) <!-- From HttpRequest --!>

 #### 3.5.2 Response
-* Id (Ulid): Id of TempUser
+* Id (Ulid) <!-- Id of TempUser --!>

 #### 3.5.3 Validation
-* EmailAddress : Not null.
+* EmailAddress <!-- Not null.
 Not empty.
-255.
+255. --!>

 #### 3.5.4 Work flow
 * Receives request and performs validation then forwards to service
 * Checks if at least 3 TempUser has been created from same Ip Address in last 10 minutes.
 If true, it jails IpAddress and rejects the request.
-* Checks if TempUser by email address already exists ** Checks if updates are locked and lock time has not expired i.e. LockUpdates is true and LastUpdated is less than 30 minutes.
+* Checks if TempUser by email address already exists
+	* Checks if updates are locked and lock time has not expired i.e. LockUpdates is true and LastUpdated is less than 30 minutes.
 It true, rejects the request.
-** Checks if it is less than 60 seconds since last token resent i.e. LastUpdated is less than 60 seconds.
+	* Checks if it is less than 60 seconds since last token resent i.e. LastUpdated is less than 60 seconds.
 If true, lock resends and reject request.
-** Checks if too many token resends in last 10 minutes i.e. LastUpdated is less than 10 minutes and ResendsCounter is 5.
+	* Checks if too many token resends in last 10 minutes i.e. LastUpdated is less than 10 minutes and ResendsCounter is 5.
 * Else system generates a new verification token and creates a new TempUser
 * Schedules an email with verification token
 * Returns response